 Acceptance to Miriam School is on a rolling basis.
-After a prospective student has visited the school, teachers and administrators will determine whether the school would meet the applicant’s needs.
-If the school has space and it is determined that our program could a student’s needs, an offer for acceptance will be made by the Director of Admissions.
+After review of an application and a student visit to the school, if required, an offer for acceptance may be made by the Director of Admissions.
 Should classes be full, the child will be placed in a waiting pool for the next available space in an appropriate classroom.
 Miriam School’s specialized methods of instruction serve students whose diagnoses fall within the mission of the school very well.
 All applicants are assessed individually by gathering feedback from many perspectives and reviewing diagnostic information.
-Although families feel that Miriam School may be the best place for the student, the student’s profile may not be the best fit for Miriam School.
+Not all students will find their best fit at Miriam School.
 If our program is not an appropriate placement for your child, you will be notified by the Director of Admissions.
 Whenever possible we will try to make suggestions regarding other school options that might be pursued.

 Miriam does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Nicole Gegg, HR Manager, 1138 N. Warson Rd., St. Louis, MO 63132, 314-962-6059, email@example.com.
 For further information on notice of nondiscrimination, visit : https://www2.ed.gov/about/contacts/gen/index.html?src=ft for the address and phone number of the office that serves your area, or call 1-800-421-3481.